zowe/docs-site/docs/user-guide/gettingstarted.md

 # Obtaining installation files

+## Obtaining installation files for Zowe z/OS components

-The Zowe installation files are distributed as a PAX file that contains the runtimes and the scripts to install and launch the z/OS runtime and the runtime for the command line interface.
+The Zowe installation files for installing the Zowe server on z/OS are distributed as a PAX file that contains the runtimes and the scripts to install and launch the z/OS runtime.
 For each release, there is a PAX file named `zowe-v.r.m.pax`, where

 - `v` indicates the version
 - `r` indicates the release number